NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

     ,                               !- Minimum Zone Temperature Limit Schedule Name FlowBalancedSched;              !- Balanced Exhaust Fraction Schedule Name
 ```
-One piece of important information about each of the indivual zone exhausts is that there should be at least some information about the design flow rate, which might be important for sizing and simulation.
-This should be based on either a design (exhaust) flow rate by input or via zone exhaust fan (design flow) inputs.

-One way to deal with the problem is to enforce an implementaton of ZoneHVAC:ExhaustSystem for each connected zone exhaust, making is a required object for for every zone that connects to the AirLoopHVAC:ExhaustSystem.
-The Zone:ExhaustSystem can either be passive or have its own fan (in which the fan will give the design flow information).
-A fan (Fan:SystemModel or Fan:ComponentModel) or design flow rate is required if any of the ZoneHVAC:ExhaustSystem objects do not have a fan.

 ### Other considerations ###